Safeguarding Policy

 Once the retention period has elapsed, CICM will dispose of the information immediately by secure means, i.e. shredding or confidential waste disposal.
 CICM will not keep a photocopy of the disclosure or leave the information in an insecure receptacle pending disposal.
 However CICM will keep a secure record of the disclosure’s date of issue, name of subject, unique reference number type of disclosure requested, position for which the disclosure was requested and details of the recruitment decision taken.

-Types and indicators or abuse
+Appendix 2: Types and indicators of abuse

 The following guidance from Social Care Institute for Excellence (SCIE) helps identify different forms of abuse.